kckennylau/Pyramid/README.md

 In Pyramid, there are nine commands:

+Original commands:

 - `0`: Move the pointer up one place in the stack.
 - `1`: Move the pointer down one place in the stack.
 - `?`: Input (only 0 or 1 allowed).
 The input is then used as a 0 or 1 (see above).
   - Each `?` input will be stored for later use.
 - `<`: Pointer.
 This shows where the code starts on each stack.

+Added commands:

 - `-`: Break between stacks.
+- - `i`: Uses previous inputs.
+  - If there are less "i" 'prompts' than inputs stored, a new prompt will appear (the `i` will be treated as a `?`).
 - `o`: Appends the output of the previous stack to current stack's output.
-- `i`: Uses previous inputs.
-  - If there are less "i" 'prompts' than inputs stored, a new prompt will appear (the `i` will be treated as a `?`).
 - `a`: `o` command, and converts the final binary number to decimal, then to ASCII.
 - `r`: Removes stored inputs made by `?`.

+`o`, `a` and `r` have to be in the first line of the applied stack to work.